Consultation

 This statutory stage of consultation enabled us to present our updated proposals for the solar and energy storage project and provide local communities and interested parties with the opportunity to share their views on how our plans have evolved since the initial consultation we held last year.

 As the applicant, we have a duty to demonstrate how we have taken your views into account in developing our final proposals for Lime Down Solar Park.
-The application we submit to PINS will include a Consultation Report summarising all the issues raised in feedback to consultation along with an explanation of how we have taken views into account to develop our final proposals.
+The application we submit to the Planning Inspectorate will include a Consultation Report summarising the issues raised in feedback to consultation along with an explanation of how we have taken views into account to develop our final proposals.

 This Report, along with all the other application documents will be published on the Planning Inspectorate's website should our application be accepted for examination.